 Subd.
 8. Local ordinances.

 A statutory or home rule charter city, or a county, may not adopt an ordinance regulating dangerous or potentially dangerous dogs based solely on the specific breed of the dog.
 Ordinances inconsistent with this subdivision are void.

 An animal control authority may contract with another political subdivision or other person to provide the services required under sections 347.50 to 347.565.
 Notwithstanding any contract entered into under this subdivision, all fees collected under sections 347.50 to 347.54 shall be paid to the animal control authority and all certificates of registration must be issued in the name of the animal control authority.

 If you have been injured by a dog or other animal, call and speak with a lawyer at our office so that we can fully explain your rights and discuss your entitlement to fair compensation.
-Our dog bite lawyers also handle cases where people are injured on the job, such as postal workers and other delivery people.
+Our top lawyers also handle cases where people are injured by a dog on the job, such as postal workers and other delivery people.
 We are Minnesota personal injury lawyers and our attorneys have more than 25 years of experience handling numerous dog bite and dog attack cases.
 A top dog bite attorney will discuss your case with you, explain your rights, and make sure you get fair compensation for your injuries.
 Our MN lawyers have also handled many dog bite cases for children.
 We have offices in Edina, Minneapolis, St. Louis Park, and Woodbury.
-We also meet people at their homes throughout Minnesota including St. Paul, Roseville, Plymouth, Bloomington, Chaska, Chanhassen, Maple Grove, Rogers, Forest Lake, Anoka, Brooklyn Park, and other cities throughout the state.
+Our attorneys also meet people at their homes for dog bite cases throughout Minnesota including St. Paul, Roseville, Plymouth, Bloomington, Chaska, Chanhassen, Maple Grove, Rogers, Forest Lake, Anoka, Brooklyn Park, and other cities throughout the state.
 There is no obligation on your part, and we always only charge a percentage of the compensation you receive.